Become a Campus Editor-at-Large for Arianna Huffington’s Thrive Global!

 - You’ll receive a college-ambassadors-only newsletter and have the opportunity to curate a newsletter.

-- You’ll have the chance to work directly with Thrive’s editors to strengthen and optimize your content.
+- You’ll have the chance to work directly with Thrive’s editors to build your voice as a writer and strengthen and optimize your content for our worldwide audience.

 - You’ll have the chance for your work to be considered for promotion on Thrive’s social platforms.